R34P3R44/Bookmark_manager/README.md

 **User Stories**
 As a user.
 So I can see my favourite websites.
-I would like view my bookmarks az a list.
+I would like view my bookmarks as a list.

+As a user.
+So I can save a website for a later view.
+I would like to add a website as a bookmark.

 [domain model for bookmark list](/Bookmark_manager domain model.PNG)